[June 14 2015]

 [Page 290, lines 29-30] seidlitz powder A laxative named after Seidlitz in Bohemia (now the Czech Republic); a substitute for mineral water.

 [Page 291, line 30] ushers In Something of Myself [p.
 26], Kipling says that Beresford (the original of McTurk) used to refer to their teachers disparagingly as "ushers".
-An "usher" is a doorkeeper, not a particularly distinguished role.
+An "usher" is commonly used for a doorkeeper, not a particularly distinguished role; here it refers to assistant schoolmasters, who in McTurk's view were not distinguished either.

 [Page 292, lines 24-5] for instruction today In 1921, the bitter campaign for Irish independence had led to a treaty, by which the six north-eastern counties were partitioned off and elected to remain British.
 There followed two years of civil war between those who did and those who did not accept the treaty.
 Kipling was not a sympathiser with Irish nationalism.